daegalus/csrd/content.en/05-game-mastering/03-cyphers.md

 Level: 1d6 + 2

-Effect: Projects a small physical explosive up to a long distance away that explodes in an immediate radius, inflicting damage equal to the cypher’s level.
+Effect: Projects a small physical explosive up to a long distance away that explodes in an immediate radius, inflicting damage equal to the cypher's level.
 Roll a d100 to determine the type of damage.

 (All damaging detonations inflict a minimum of 2 points of damage to those in the radius, regardless of attack or defense rolls.)